-There are no unrecorded encumbrances on the property to be donated to the Fall River RCD.
-There are no existing agreements for economic uses on the lands to be donated to the Fall River RCD in Parcels 135-138 and 140 of the Fall River Mills planning unit.
+There are no recorded encumbrances on the acreage for donation to the Fall River RCD in the Fall River Mills planning unit.
+There is one existing agreement for economic uses, the Hat Creek Rifle and Pistol Club, on the property to be donated to Fall River RCD within the Fall River Mills planning unit.